Heritage Stories · Cruise Journeys · Europe

 PRE-CRUISE LAND TOUR IN SWITZERLAND4 nights in thoughtfully curated properties chosen for their comfort, quality, regional character, and sense of place

-Daily breakfasts and dinners, including a thoughtfully-selected group lunch
+Daily breakfasts and most dinners, including a thoughtfully selected group lunch

 Heritage and cultural experiences guided by TourMagination experts and knowledgeable local guides